azzerial/ImageCompressor/README.md

 My main goal with this project isn't to make a useful/functioning desktop application, but to try out and learn how to make some.
 So see this ask an experiment rather than a project.

+This experiment is also an opportunity for me to try out the release feature from Github.

 ## Credits

 ##### Code links